ksreshetnikov/textcheck/README.md

-# textScamFlag
+# Am I getting scammed?

 Getting tired of the scam texts for the unpaid tolls tickets?

-This app will tell you f it is a scam or real.
+This app will tell you if it is a scam or real.